Serving Global Financial Institutions

 The Financial Regulatory Practice advises leading banks and other financial institutions on a wide range of regulatory, risk management and compliance issues.
 Lawyers in the United States, United Kingdom, Europe, the Middle East and Asia provide advice on complex and first-impression situations faced by the financial services industry.

-The practice advises clients on the expansion and introduction of financial products into local markets around the word, and governments and financial regulators in the development of legislation, rulemaking and legal policy, including the design of securities laws, listing rules, financial markets regulation and other law reform projects.
+The practice advises clients on the expansion and introduction of financial products into local markets around the world, and governments and financial regulators in the development of legislation, rulemaking and legal policy, including the design of securities laws, listing rules, financial markets regulation and other law reform projects.

 Key Practice Areas